mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/call/swift.md

 }
 ```

-That's it!
-You can now build, run and place the call!
-Magic!
+That's it\!
+You can now build, run and place the call\!
+Magic\!